Only this pageAll pages

 • Child Face: Reference face on the child object.

-• Use Nearest Parent/Child Face: If enabled, the most appropriate face will be automatically determined by proximity.
+• Use Nearest Parent/Child Face: If enabled, the most appropriate will be automatically determined by proximity.

-In this example, between 2 and 4 screws are placed on a ground plane using the "Put Object" placement rule.
-For each object, an additional screw is placed on the ground plane using the same method and referencing the parent object one level above.
-The objects are then aligned to one another using the right face of the parent object and the left face of the child object.
+In this example, between 2 and 4 screws are placed on a using the "" .
+For each object, an additional screw is placed on the using the same method and referencing the one level above.
+The objects are then aligned to one another using the right of the and the left of the .

 Face